 Who can be a member of ICAK-U.S.A.?

-The International College of Applied Kinesiology-U.S.A. and its courses offered by the College are only open to those individuals who are health care practitioners, licensed to diagnose, or students enrolled in an accredited college program who, upon completion, will be granted a license to diagnose.
+The International College of Applied Kinesiology-U.S.A. membership and courses offered by it's Diplomates (those licensed to teach) are only open to those individuals who are health care practitioners, licensed to diagnose, or students enrolled in an accredited college program who, upon completion, will be granted a license to diagnose.